ourlifeloop/marketing/src/cms/training-faqs/how-do-i-add-a-repetitive-activity.md

 ---
-question: How do I add a repetitive activity?
+question: How do I add a recurring activity?
 answer: " On the left-hand side within the blue panel, click on the 'Calendar' button.
 Click on the day you would like to add an activity to or the + Add Activity button on the top right.
 A form will appear to the right of your